hedingqin/PRMeth/README.md

 2        0.003787403 0.29452830 4.336809e-19 0.15855196 0.06812948 0.197736993  6.182408e-02 0.26491330 0.122080176
 3        0.388039754 0.15923969 3.121293e-01 0.13379731 0.31105795 0.143822306  1.950210e-01 0.21414964 0.121131864
 ```
 The output proportion matrix is the proportions of seven cell types for 100 samples.
-The first four rows show the proportions of known cell types, and the last three rows show the proportions of unknown cell types.
+The first four rows show the proportions of known cell types, and the last three rows show the proportions of unknown cell types, which correspond to the cell types in the last three columns of W_test.

 ### the methylation profiles of cell types
 ```